 Winter Safety Tips for Your Home

-We never know what to expect from winter in the Mid-Atlantic.
+We never know what to expect from winter weather in the Mid-Atlantic and that can impact Winter Safety.
 Average snowfall totals vary greatly, especially in Maryland.
 Baltimore hasn’t reached 20 inches of snow in each of the last three winters, while the western part of the state annually averages more than 11 feet.
 But wherever you are in the region, the weather poses a potential threat for homeowners.
 Ice accumulations, heavy snow, and subfreezing temperatures put a house’s structural integrity at risk and threaten the safety of those who live there.
 Winter can still be wonderful, but it’s best when you’re prepared for it.
 Here’s what you need to know.

 Before the first flakes fall, inspect the roof to identify and replace missing shingles and make any necessary repairs.
 Clear away leaves and other organic matter to prevent it from rotting over a wet winter.
 Snow build-up also is a concern for those with flat or low-pitched roofs.
 Be on the lookout for sagging or leaking after heavy snowfalls and enlist the services of a snow removal company.

 Heavy snow also threatens aluminum fences, but there’s more to worry about than just the weight.
 The repeating freeze/thaw conditions cause the soil to shift, jeopardizing the stability of fence posts.
 Whatever winter does to your fence, though, Excel Fencing & Decking is here to help.
 Our talented fence installation experts can handle any fence repairs and give a thorough professional inspection.